 (Total Credit Hours = 3.0)

 MES students must complete a supervised essay in some subject area of European Studies.
 Students receive a standard letter grade for this essay, assigned by the same faculty member who supervises its completion.
 All essay grades are collected by Nanovic Institute and reviewed by the institute’s director, who then submits them to the Office of the Registrar for inclusion on the students’ transcripts.

 For their essay, students may choose any topic of interest to them within the field of European Studies.
 Students are also free to choose any member of the Notre Dame faculty to direct their essay, though the Nanovic Institute recommends choosing an advisor from the institute’s List of Nanovic Fellows because of their established interest in European Studies.
 Both the chosen topic and faculty advisor must be approved by the MES student coordinator before permission for credit hour registration will be granted.
-Seniors must have their capstone topic decided and be registered for the course by the end of the third week of their final semester, at the latest.
+Seniors must have their capstone topic decided and be registered for the course by the end of the third week of their capstone semester, at the latest.
 MES students are also encouraged to apply for Nanovic Institute undergraduate grants to help with the research and travel costs associated with the writing of their essay.